 The original project is a wearable device for the elderly, to track their vitals much like the smart watches/fitness bands available in the market today.
-The wearable device is able to monitor the user's heart rate, track the user's location, track step count/movement, and Fall detection.
-In terms of the sensors: the wearable device has an optical heart rate monitor, pedometer, and an inertial measurement unit(IMU).
+The wearable device is able to monitor the user's heart rate, track the user's location, track step count/movement, and perform fall detection.
+The wearable device has the following sensors: an optical heart rate monitor, pedometer, and an inertial measurement unit(IMU).
 The IMU includes the pedometer, 3 axis gyroscope, accelerometer, and magnetometer.
-The features include displaying heart rate, step count, notifying loved ones about a fall/location.
+The targeted features included displaying heart rate, step count, and notifying loved ones about a fall and the location of that fall.

-The fundamental difference in our implementation of the project is that our solution is targeted at more sicker patients and is modified for the on-going COVID-19 situation.
+The fundamental difference in our implementation of the project is that our solution is targeted at sick patients and is modified for the on-going COVID-19 situation.
 The previous project has no integration with a smartphone while ours has a bluetooth module to continuously send sensor collect data to smartphones.
 The previous implementation does show a bluetooth integrated with a computer but they do not give a detailed explanation of its exact function.
 They do mention that the project did not want to have a smartphone dependency.
 It looks like they send sensor data to a computer which loads it to a server.
 The data that is being collected in our solution is much more medically comprehensive of a patient's condition in the context of COVID-19.
 The sensors used in our implementation are heart rate monitor, temperature sensor, and pulse oximeter.
-The data collected from these sensors can be used to analyze the patient's condition and also detect COVID-19.
+The data collected from these sensors can be used to analyze the patient's condition.
 The pulse oximeter helps determine the blood oxygen level which is an important tool to figure out if the lungs are operating properly.
-Our implementation also takes this vitals data collected and sends it to an app on the smartphone.
+Our implementation also takes the data collected and sends it to an app on the smartphone.
 The app truly differentiates us from the previous implementation which had no smartphone dependence.
 The app also can be used by other people to report their symptoms who do not have the hardware.
-The user's of the app can see the number of people experiencing symptoms in their county and the vitals of their loved ones if they have been granted access through the app.
-The previous implementation consists of a watch but since our implementation is aimed at sicker patients and uses more sensors our hardware consists of a box.
+The users of the app can see the number of people experiencing symptoms in their county and the vitals of their loved ones if they have been granted access through the app.
+The previous implementation consists of a watch but since our implementation uses sensors distributed across the body our hardware consists of a box.
 Our solution consists of sticky patches that stick to the torso of the patient and a finger clip for the oximeter.
 In this ongoing issue of COVID-19, it has become harder to take care of elderly patients without the fear of infecting them because of their high vulnerability to this disease.
-Our implementation gives the user's of the app the ability to monitor their elderly relatives without the need for physical contact, whereas the previous implementation was more like a fitness band to satisfy very basic needs.
+Our implementation gives the user's of the app the ability to monitor their elderly relatives without the need for physical contact, whereas the previous implementation was more like a fitness band to satisfy everyday basic needs.